Rethinking ADHD: A Perspective from an Educational Therapist

 Behavior Isn’t the Whole Story

-I've seen many students exhibit improved behavior on stimulant medications—they sit still, stay quiet, complete worksheets.
+I've seen many students exhibit improved behavior on stimulant medications—they sit still, stay quiet, and complete worksheets.
 But as the article points out, and as I've observed in my own practice, behavior does not always equate to genuine learning or engagement.
 Medication may help students appear focused, but it doesn't guarantee meaningful processing or retention.

 There are, however, cases where I’ve seen extraordinary changes in students.
 Was it the medication?
 A placebo effect?
 The onset of a growth spurt?
 A change in how teachers treated them once they were labeled and medicated?
 Or perhaps they simply began receiving the accommodations they had always needed?
 These moments remind me that there are many variables at play, and we must be cautious not to oversimplify outcomes.